zestones/Argonaut/wiki/Semantic-Analysis.md

 # Semantic Analysis in the Argonaut Compiler

-Semantic analysis is a pivotal phase in the compiler's process, focusing on verifying the meaning of the program and ensuring that it adheres to the language's rules and constraints.
-This stage follows lexical and syntax analysis and precedes the generation of the intermediate representation.
-It involves checking for semantic errors that cannot be detected during earlier phases, such as type compatibility, variable scoping, and function signatures.
+## Introduction

+Semantic analysis is a crucial phase in the compilation process, coming after lexical and syntax analysis and before code generation.
+In the Argonaut compiler, semantic analysis ensures that the source code is not only syntactically correct but also semantically meaningful according to the language's rules and type system.
+It verifies that all variables, functions, types, and expressions are used appropriately, adhering to the language's constraints.

+This documentation provides an in-depth look at the semantic analysis performed by the Argonaut compiler, detailing its components, processes, and how it integrates with other modules like the symbol table, abstract syntax tree (AST), and type inference system.

+---

 [toc]

+---

 ## Overview

-Semantic analysis ensures that the program is semantically correct and that all entities (variables, functions, types) are used appropriately.
-It relies heavily on the Symbol Table and the AST (Abstract Syntax Tree).
+Semantic analysis in the Argonaut compiler serves to ensure that the program is semantically correct, meaning it makes sense according to the language rules and conventions.
+Unlike syntax analysis, which checks the structure of the code, semantic analysis checks the meaning.
+It verifies:

+- **Type correctness**: Ensuring that operations are performed on compatible types.
+- **Scope rules**: Variables and functions are used within their valid scopes.
+- **Function calls**: Correct number and types of arguments are passed.
+- **Variable usage**: Variables are declared before use and not redeclared in the same scope.

 <figure>
     <img src="./diagrams/overview-semantic-analysis.png" alt="Semantic Analysis Components" style="width: 100%; height: auto;">
-    <figcaption>Figure 1: Overview of the Semantic Analysis in the Argonaut Compiler</figcaption>
+    <figcaption>Figure 1: Semantic Analysis in the Compiler Pipeline</figcaption>
 </figure>

-To ensure type validity for the Argonaut code, we need to introduce another module called ``type inference``, which helps determine the types of various elements during the semantic analysis phase.
-For example, when checking the assignment of a value to a variable, we need to determine both the type of the value and the type of the variable it is assigned to.
-This will be facilitated by the ``type inference`` module, which provides functions to retrieve the types of these elements efficiently.
+---

+## Components of the Semantic Analyzer

-So the main components our semantic analysis relies on is :
+The semantic analyzer relies on several key components:

-- The `symbol_table`: module that store all the information relative to the symbols found in the source file,
-- The `data`: module that integrate the region table to store data relative to the scopes of the source code,
-- The `ast`: that store the overall structure of the programm,
-- The `type_system`: module that contain the ``type_inference`` module that provide helpful functions to resolve the type of a variable, returned type of a function, expression, type of the field of a structure ect...
+### Symbol Tables

+The **Symbol Tables** are data structures that stores information about identifiers (variables, functions, types, etc.) in the program.
+It keeps track of:

+- Identifier names
+- Types
+- Scopes and visibility
+- Memory locations or offsets

+### Abstract Syntax Tree (AST)

+The **Abstract Syntax Tree (AST)** is a hierarchical tree representation of the source code structure.
+Each node represents a language construct (e.g., expressions, statements, declarations).
+During semantic analysis, the AST is traversed to check for semantic correctness.

+### Type System and Type Inference

+The **Type System** defines the rules for how types interact within the language.
+The **Type Inference** module assists in determining the types of expressions and ensuring type compatibility across operations.

+---

-## Type Inference
+## Type Inference Module

-The type inference module consists of five submodules:
+The `type_inference` module plays a crucial role in resolving the types of various elements during semantic analysis.
+It consists of several submodules that provide functions to retrieve and infer types for:

+- Variables
+- Functions and procedures
+- Expressions
+- Array elements
+- Structure fields

 <figure>
     <img src="./diagrams/type-inference.jpg" alt="Semantic Analysis Components" style="width: 100%; height: auto;">
     <figcaption>Figure 2: Type Inference Components</figcaption>
 </figure>

-Additionally, there is a header file, `type_inference.h`, that contains the function declarations.
+### Function Example

-Here is an example of a function implemented inside the `type_inference` module:
+An example function implemented in the `type_inference` module is `resolve_func_proc_return_type`, which determines the return type of a function call:

 ```c
 int resolve_func_proc_return_type(Node *function_call) {